ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 - The importance of complaint types varies across price segments.

-     - In cheap products, durability issues have the strongest negative impact on ratings (coefficient ~ -3.1), dominating all other complaint types (size ~ -2.1, appearance ~ -2.7, and color ~ -1.7).
+     - In cheap products, durability issues have the strongest negative impact on ratings (−0.31 stars per 10% increase), dominating all other complaint types (size ~ -2.1, appearance ~ -2.7, and color ~ -1.7) but all four complaint types significantly damage ratings.

-     - In mid-priced products, both durability and appearance related complaints have a strong impact on ratings, with coefficients of approximately -3.3 for durability and -3.5 for appearance.
+     - In mid-priced products, both durability and appearance related complaints have a strong impact on ratings.
+With coefficients of approximately -3.5 for appearance and -3.3 for durability, appearance overtakes durability as the strongest predictor.
 This shows that customers in this price segment value both functionality and visual quality, with appearance having a slightly stronger effect.
 Other factors such as size (~ -0.7) and color (~ -0.8) have a noticeably smaller impact in this segment.

      - Customer expectations rise and shift with price: from a focus on durability in cheap products to a combination of durability and appearance in mid-priced products.

      - In luxury products, the sample size is very small, which makes the model unreliable.
 This is evidenced by an implausible appearance coefficient of -8.0 and a size coefficient of +0.37.